Home Doh Ref

 Array Management

-Arrays are automatically detected via MOC metadata or existing values.
+Arrays are detected via MOC metadata or existing values.
 The system provides consistent syntax:

 # Add to arrays